rbelair/home-plant-monitoring/README.md

 ## Set Environment Variables
 On the Raspberry Pi, set the following environment variables to your preferences.
 The recommended default values for some variables are entered below.

-**DO NOT COMMIT VALUES FOR ENV VARS TO THIS REPO**
+**[SECURITY] DO NOT COMMIT VALUES FOR ENV VARS TO THIS REPO.
+ONLY CHANGE VALUES OF .env LOCALLY ON THE RASPBERRY PI.**

-**Note**: From my experience, the default refresh duration for `flowercare-exporter` of 2m0s drains the battery of the device very quickly (100% -> 0% in less than 1 week).
-When setting a refresh duration of 20m0s, it places way less strain on the battery and prolongs the battery life.

 Scan for the bluetooth devices to obtain their mac addresses, and note them down.
 You will need them to set the `FLOWERCARE_SENSOR_LIST` environment variable.
 Replace `device_1|2` with device names of your choosing, and enter the MAC addresses for each device in the format below.